chinmay002/LLM-s/README.md

 # LLM-s Rockybot
 Rockybot is a chatbot where it uses OpenAI pai to retrieve answers to the question from the given URL links.

-Steps followed
+# Steps followed
-1> URL are loaded using UnstructuredURLLoader class
+* URL are loaded using UnstructuredURLLoader class
-2> the loaded data is then split into chunks using RecursiveSPlitter class 3> Then the chunks re converetd into embeddings using OpenAI embeddings 4> Now to retrieve the query faster we used FASSAI as a vector index which gives the result faster
+*  the loaded data is then split into chunks using RecursiveSPlitter class
+* Then the chunks re converetd into embeddings using OpenAI embeddings *Now to retrieve the query faster we used FASSAI as a vector index which gives the result faster